 Projects or Plans inside Toggl Plan are managed simply using three basic concepts — Project timelines, team timelines, and boards.

 Let’s learn more about these features and compare them against Trello and Asana.

 Project planning features in Toggl Plan

-Plan timelines are horizontal calendar views, similar to Gantt charts, that help you plan project tasks.
-Plan timelines can be easily zoomed into a week, month, quarter, or annual level to get a quick overview of your project plan
+Project timelines are horizontal calendar views, similar to Gantt charts, that help you plan project tasks.
+You can also easily zoom in a week, month, quarter, or annual level to get a quick overview of your project plan.

 Tasks can be easily categorized by creating task segments and tags.

 Important dates can be easily marked to create milestones.
 Milestones help you keep an eye out for important project deadlines.